francois-rd/francois-rd.github.io/_pages/about.md

 ## Research

 Broadly, the theme of my graduate research is to improve the **reliability and safety** of large language models (LLMs).
-I'm passionately concerned about the **societal implication** and safe deployment of LLMs in real-world applications.
+I'm passionately concerned about the **societal implication** and safe deployment of LLMs in high-stakes application domains, such as healthcare.
 In the long run, I'd like to see a world empowered with **safe and trustworthy AIs** that collaborate symbiotically with people.

 In the short term, I'm passionately working towards improving the **grounding** and **reasoning** abilities of LLMs.
 Specifically, how do we ensure LLMs' understanding of the world is *grounded* in facts and data, rather than so-called [hallucinations](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence))?
 Futhermore, how do we ensure LLMs are carefully and correctly *reasoning* through these facts and data, rather than making spurious correlations and coming to faulty conclusions?